noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ## events

-- evenhandlers receive instances of `SyntheticEvnet`
+- evenhandlers receive instances of `SyntheticEvent`
+  - React events are named using camelCase, rather than lowercase.
+  - you pass a function as the event handler, rather than a string.
+  - cannot return false to prevent default behavior (must call preventDefault)
 - cross-browser wrapper around the UA native event

 ```js